HITECHCRIME/HC_OVERVIEW/README.md

 Serial compression for control and tone.

+Learn to volume balance.

+Organization system is essential.

 Certain keys reflect specific types of emotions (example D Minor reflect a specific kind of sadness).

 Concept of octave stacking.